 Sometimes it's in the middle of the workday when the responsibilities and stresses of the job get to be so much that you think there's no way you'll ever climb out of this hole, let alone your inbox.

-Sometimes it's in the evenings when you come home to a messy house, a pile of laundry, and no certain plan for dinner that you feel like you've let your family down and what you should really do is quit your job so you could actually stay on top of all of it.
+Sometimes it's in the evenings when you look around at the mess in your house, a pile of laundry and no certain plan for dinner that you feel like you've let your family down and what you should really do is quit your job so you could actually stay on top of all of it.

 Or sometimes, overwhelm waits to hit you until the craziness of the day has ended and you have your first quiet moment to yourself.
 When you finally sit down, exhale a big sigh of relief, and think about doing it all over again tomorrow, the crushing weight of overwhelm sits on you making it hard to breathe.

-Can you relate?
-Whether it shows up at work, at home, with your kids, or when you're by yourself, overwhelm feels heavy.
-It creates the feeling of being out of control of practically everything you can think of.
+No matter how it shows up for you, overwhelm feels heavy.
+It creates the feeling of being out of control in terms of practically everything you can think of.
 And like the temper tantrums we often witness in our children, it can be hard to snap out of.

 Trust me—we have all been there and some of us probably more frequently than we would like to admit.

-But just like we're taught how to approach and calm a toddler who is stuck in emotional overwhelm that looks like a screaming fit, there are things that we can do to help ourselves snap out of it too.
-Things that can help us stop spiraling in that feeling of being out of control, and ground us in the present moment and the realities of the situation, which are:
+But just like we're taught how to approach and calm a toddler who is stuck in an emotionally overwhelming moment which often manifests as a screaming fit, there are things that we can do to help ourselves snap out of it, too.
+Things that can help us stop spiraling into that feeling of being out of control, and instead, grounds us in the present moment.

 You've got this.

-So the next time you feel that feeling, you know how it goes, your breath becomes short, your head starts to feel heavy, you can't see past your own nose, and you might just break into tears if anyone asks you if you're okay, try one, or try all of these things to catch your breath and reset.
+So the next time you feel that feeling, you know how it goes—your breath becomes short, your head starts to feel heavy, you can't see past your own nose and you just might break into tears if anyone asks you if you're okay—try one (or try all) of these things to catch your breath and reset.